About Rites for Girls

 Karen Abi-Karam (Board Chair)

-As well as running both Girls Journeying Together and Girls’ Net groups, Karen is undertaking a PhD to explore how we can better support girls and women from menarche to menopause.
+As well as running both Girls Journeying Together and Girls’ Net groups, Karen is working towards a PhD with her research exploring how we can better support girls and women from menarche to menopause.

 In addition to her passion for understanding the needs of those approaching major milestones, Karen brings many years of corporate communications experience and professional connections to Rites for Girls.
-All of which enable her to support the Board, and her fellow Facilitators and Mentors, to feel equipped to take our work to the wider world, through press and social media outreach.
+All of which enable her to support the Board, the Management Team and her fellow Facilitators and Mentors, to take our work to the wider world.

 “For more than 20 years, I have combined my corporate career with a holistic practice as a therapist, doula and independent celebrant and have served on the management teams of several other not-for-profit and membership organisations.
 I am delighted that my eclectic career and academic pursuits can be put to good use in service of the next generation of young women.”